krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 •	if you get "Model Name: Apple device" - then you've not booted with the cloverx64.efi.
 Update your EFI.
 See `Additional/Setup-Bootmanager.jpg` how to configure to boot from it
 •	Not a bug: if you REALLY want to use the 4K Display natively and disable the Retina Mode (max 1920x1080), google it or see: http://www.everymac.com/systems/apple/macbook_pro/macbook-pro-retina-display-faq/macbook-pro-retina-display-hack-to-run-native-resolution.html
 ## Tutorial Updates
 •	23.
-March 2017: 4k sector patch against NVMe corruption added
+March 2017: 4k sector tutorial against NVMe corruption added
 •   7.
 March 2017: Suggestion to disable the SD Card Reader for reduced power consumption
 •	4.
 February 2017: Dell SMBIOS Truncation workaround added
 •	23.
 January 2017: Hynix SSD fix added